Hoopoes/CodersInventory/docs/VectorDB/PGVector/prsima_queries.md

 prisma_client.disconnect()
 ```

-Yes we need to use Raw Queries sadly as vector isnt supported yet
+Yes we need to use Raw Queries sadly as vector isn't supported yet

 ## Retrive Vector Query
 ```python